google-research/tensorflow_constrained_optimization/README.md

 constraints, we use the `ProxyLagrangianOptimizerV2`.

-For this problem, the constraint is fairly easy to satisfy, so we can use the same "inner" optimizer (an `AdagradOptimizer` with a learning rate of 1) for optimization of both the model parameters (`weights` and `threshold`), and the internal parameters associated with the constraints (these are the analogues of the Lagrange multipliers used by the `ProxyLagrangianOptimizerV2`).
+For this problem, the constraint is fairly easy to satisfy, so we can use the same "inner" optimizer (an Adagrad optimizer with a learning rate of 1) for optimization of both the model parameters (`weights` and `threshold`), and the internal parameters associated with the constraints (these are the analogues of the Lagrange multipliers used by the proxy-Lagrangian formulation).
 For more difficult problems, it will often be necessary to use different optimizers, with different learning rates (presumably found via a hyperparameter search): to accomplish this, pass *both* the `optimizer` and `constraint_optimizer`